kayr/csv-graphs/README.md

 ### CSV Graphs

-A very simple groovy report library that wraps DynamicReports(http://www.dynamicreports.org/) to make report creation for a small common subset of charts easier.
+A very simple basic groovy report library that wraps DynamicReports(http://www.dynamicreports.org/) to make report creation for a small common subset of charts easier.

 ### Features
  - Mainly supports barChart like graphs and pie charts